mirshahreza/Zync/MsSql/Packages/DateTime/README.md

 - `ls DateTime` shows each item with its short description taken from a `-- Description:` line at the top of the script.

 ### New (2025-09-29)
-- ZzISOWeekNumber — شماره هفته به‌صورت ISO-8601
+- ZzISOWeekNumber — Week number in ISO-8601 format

 ### Advanced Functions (2025-09-30)
-- ZzConvertToLunar — تبدیل تاریخ میلادی به قمری اسلامی
+- ZzConvertToLunar — Convert Gregorian date to Islamic lunar
-- ZzHolidayChecker — بررسی تعطیلات رسمی ایران و سایر کشورها
+- ZzHolidayChecker — Check official holidays in Iran and other countries
-- ZzBusinessDaysCalculator — محاسبه روزهای کاری با در نظر گیری تعطیلات
+- ZzBusinessDaysCalculator — Calculate business days considering holidays
-- ZzTimeZoneConverter — تبدیل زمان بین مناطق زمانی مختلف
+- ZzTimeZoneConverter — Convert time across time zones
-- ZzScheduleGenerator — تولید برنامه‌های کاری با الگوهای مختلف
+- ZzScheduleGenerator — Generate work schedules with various patterns
-- ZzDateValidator — اعتبارسنجی تاریخ در تقویم‌های مختلف
+- ZzDateValidator — Validate dates across different calendars